-Previous studies have demonstrated that genetic knockout of CSE results in substantial decreases in endogenous H2S levels, despite it being only one of three H2S producing enzymes23, which was consistent with our findings.
-Additionally, our previous in vitro data had revealed that CBS, which is the other major HIF-regulated H2S producing the enzyme in renal tissue, was affected by H2S and O2 availability.22 We chose not to measure levels of the other H2S biosynthetic enzyme mercaptopyruvate sulfurtransferase (MPST) as it has not been shown to be HIF regulated and we specifically looked at HIF regulated genes and pathways in this study.
-When we examined CBS protein expression in the mouse groups, CBS levels were found to be significantly up-regulated in CSE-/- mice during normoxia was compared to wild-type.
-While this up-regulation is likely in response to the lack of CSE activity, it remains insufficient to completely compensate for CSE deficiency as CSE-/- mice exhibit decreased endogenous whole blood sulfide/H2S levels.
-However, it is possible that CBS upregulation could affect intra-renal H2S levels and more locally compensate for the loss of CSEmediated H2S production.
-During hypoxia, the opposite trend exists where CSE-/- mice exhibited decreased CBS levels as compared to wild-type, however, despite this downregulation, there was not a significant decrease in blood H2S levels between hypoxia and normoxia, that may suggest that CBS may not be as crucial in EPO production and anemic response to hypoxia as CSE is.
-Also, it is important to restate that typically, there is a more significant amount of H2S present during normoxia than hypoxia, due to the rapid oxidation by the mitochondria, which occurs when normal oxygen levels are available.
+the mouse groups, CBS levels were found to be significantly upregulated in CSE-/- mice during normoxia as compared to wild-type.
+While this upregulation is likely in response to the lack of CSE activity, it remains insufficient to completely compensate for CSE deficiency, as CSE-/- mice exhibit decreased endogenous whole blood sulfide/H2S levels.
+However, it is possible that CBS upregulation could affect intrarenal H2S levels and more locally compensate for the loss of CSE-mediated H2S production.
+During hypoxia, the opposite trend exists, where CSE-/- mice exhibited decreased CBS levels as compared to wild-type; however, despite this downregulation, there was not a significant decrease in blood H2S levels between hypoxia and normoxia, which may suggest that CBS is not be as crucial in EPO production and anemic response to hypoxia as CSE is.
+Also, it is important to restate that typically, there is a more significant amount of H2S present during normoxia than hypoxia due to the rapid oxidation by the mitochondria, which occurs when normal oxygen levels are available.
 With this in mind, it is possible that there exists a higher amount of H2S/sulfide in the normoxic CSE-/- mice, but we were unable to measure it accurately due to its rapid oxidation.
 Again, the values of blood H2S presented in this study are not representative of an actual amount but are used to determine relative differences between groups.

-While the majority of research concerning the HIF pathway has revealed that it is primarily regulated post-translationally, some studies have demonstrated that it can also be regulated transcriptionally by NfkB-p65.27 Our previous in vitro experiments found that H2S influenced HIF-1a and HIF-2 α at the transcriptional level, indicating that its' influence was likely due to an interaction with an upstream HIF transcriptional regulator.22 Additionally, our previous work found that H2S likely interacts with HIF-1 α and HIF-2 α differently, and thus regulated their respective downstream genes differently.
-This could potentially explain why VEGF, a HIF-1α regulated gene, did not follow the same upregulation/downregulation pattern (data not shown) as HIF-2 α regulated genes such as EPO.
+While the majority of research concerning the HIF pathway has revealed that it is primarily regulated post-translationally, some studies have demonstrated that it can also be regulated transcriptionally by NfkB-p65.27 Our previous in vitro experiments found that H_2S influenced HIF-1 α and HIF- 2α at the transcriptional level, indicating that its influence was likely due to an interaction with an upstream HIF transcriptional regulator.22 Additionally, our previous work found that H_2S likely interacts with HIF-1 α and HIF-2 α differently, and thus regulated their respective downstream genes differently.
+This could potentially explain why VEGF, a HIF-1α regulated gene, did not follow the same upregulation/downregulation pattern (data not shown) as HIF-2αregulated genes such as EPO.
 Seeing as CBS, however, did follow a similar pattern to EPO, it is possible that CBS is regulated by the HIF-2 pathway.
-Lastly, down-regulation of NFkB-p65 coincides with downregulation of the HIF regulated genes EPO, and CBS, which is consistent with findings from previous studies that downregulation of NFkB-p65 during hypoxia also results in downregulation of some HIF regulated genes.28,29 Taken together, this indicates that the influence H2S exerts on HIF regulated genes could be through its interaction with NfkB-p65.
-Further research with this in vivo model, using greater sample sizes, is required to determine the exact mechanisms and interactions between H2S and the HIF pathway, which should also elucidate the effects of H2S on HIF-1 α and HIF-2 α individually.
+Lastly, downregulation of NFκB-p65 coincides with downregulation of the HIFregulated genes EPO and CBS, which is consistent with findings from previous studies that downregulation of NFκB-p65 during hypoxia also results in downregulation of some HIF-regulated genes.^{28,29} Taken together, this indicates that the influence H2S exerts on HIF-regulated genes could be through its interaction with NfkB-p65.
+Further research with this in vivo model using greater sample sizes is required to determine the exact mechanisms and interactions between H2S and the HIF pathway, which should also elucidate the effects of H_2S on HIF-1 α and HIF-2 α individually.